-The financial statements have been prepared on the historical cost basis, except for certain financial instruments which are measured at fair values at the end of each reporting period, as explained in the accounting policies below.
+The financial statements have been prepared on the historical cost basis as explained in the accounting policies below.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.

 2.2 Summary of significant accounting policies